 A one to two hour Working Group phone conference will be held every week.
 When necessary to meet agreed-upon deadlines, phone conferences may be held twice a week.
 Participation in phone conferences is limited to principal members and alternates, or alternates acting in stead of principals.
 The Chair may, at his discretion, invite guest experts to attend particular phone conferences.

 Meeting records should be made available within three days of each telephone meeting.
 Meeting records must be made publicly available except for non-technical issues that do not directly affect the output of the Working Group.
 The Chair decides which issues are not made public.

 Participation in face-to-face meetings is limited to principal members, alternates, and observers invited by the Chair.
 Decisions may be taken in face-to-face meetings but must be announced on the Working Group mailing list.
 Observers may take part in decision-making at the discretion of the Chair.

 In addition to the required three annual face-to-face meetings, the Working Group may schedule other face-to-face meetings in a manner that maximizes co-location with events that Working Group members would be attending anyway.

 The Chair makes Working Group meeting dates and locations available to the group at least eight weeks before the meeting, per W3C Process.

 To be successful, we expect the Working Group to have approximately 10 to 15 active principal members for its 18-month duration.
 We also expect a large public review group that will participate in the mailing list discussions.

-The W3C Team expects to dedicate the services of one engineer, full-time, for the 1.5-year duration of the Working Group.
+The W3C Team expects to dedicate the services of one engineer, full-time, for the 2.3-year duration of the Working Group.
 Yves Lafon will provide this effort, with the help of Hugo Haas (Sep 2000 - Feb 2002) and Carine Bournez (Feb 2002 - ).